gebreyes/alx-pre_course/README.md

-this repo is for the alx SE task
+this repo for alx SE task